MrJackSpade/RG35XXP-WINE/README.md

 - Internet connection for downloading packages
 - Sufficient storage space (approximately 1GB)

-## Tested
-- Fallout 1 ✅
-- Fallout 2 🐢
-- Diablo 2 ✅
-- Starcraft ✅
-- Warcraft 3 ⚠️

 ## Installation

+> [!WARNING]
- **WARNING**: You MUST be connected to the internet before beginning installation!
+> You MUST be connected to the internet before beginning installation!

 1. Copy the script to your device
 2. Run the script as root
 3. Wait for the installation to complete

+> [!NOTE]
-> **Note**: Installation process can take 30-45 minutes depending on your internet connection
+> Installation process can take 30-45 minutes depending on your internet connection

 ## Usage